Thanks to her oft-aired opinion that homosexuals were a “mistake of nature,” radio personality

 In August 2003 a journalist for the Halifax Daily News presented the

-This May 2000 piece struck a note with many people, and by June and July of that year it had made its way into a number of newspapers, including the Knoxville News-Sentinel
+This piece struck a note with many people, and by June and July of 2000 it had made its way into a number of newspapers, including the Knoxville News-Sentinel

-The key to this essay is its premise, not the pedantic details of it of how it is defended.
-Simply put, the letter points out a logical flaw in the “homosexuality is wrong because the Bible says so” argument: if homosexuality is wrong because it goes against God’s law as outlined in the Bible, why aren’t any number of activities now viewed as innocuous but proscribed as unacceptable in the Bible also offenses against God’s law?
+The key to this essay was its premise, not the pedantic details of it of how it was defended.
+Simply put, the letter pointed out a logical flaw in the “homosexuality is wrong because the Bible says so” argument: if homosexuality is wrong because it goes against God’s law as outlined in the Bible, why aren’t any number of activities now viewed as innocuous but proscribed as unacceptable in the Bible also offenses against God’s law?
 How can one part of Leviticus be deemed as etched in stone when other parts have been discarded as archaic?

-The essay completes with the sarcastic rejoinder “Thank you again for reminding us that God’s word is eternal and unchanging.”
-While this is presented as a rebuke meant for just one, it is a general reminder that many belief systems pick and choose their way through Biblical teachings in determining what is right and what is wrong, with those assessments changing over time even within sects that pride themselves on strict adherence to the Good Book.
+The essay completed with the sarcastic rejoinder “Thank you again for reminding us that God’s word is eternal and unchanging.”
+While this sign-off was presented as a rebuke meant for just one person, it was a general reminder that many belief systems pick and choose their way through biblical teachings in determining what is right and what is wrong, with those assessments changing over time even within sects that pride themselves on strict adherence to the Bible.

 In early October 2000, Dr. Schlessinger ran a full-page ad in Variety offering an apology for what she called “poorly chosen” words about homosexuality.
 She had previously referred to gays as “biological errors” and “deviants,” as exemplified by her remarks of